rgalanakis/robgforpps/_pages/one-city.md

 We should add a PAT representative as well.
 They can start off with similar restrictions to the Student Rep, and we can evaluate how it works.

-**One City Policy: Lead the way on democratic good governance by adding a PAT representative to the PPS Board, to help implement smart policies, and ensure a healthy, strike-free relationship.**
+One City Policy: Lead the way on democratic good governance by adding a PAT representative to the PPS Board, to help implement smart policies, and ensure a healthy, strike-free relationship.
+{:class="policy-proposal"}

 {% include back-to-top.html anchor="toc" %}
 {% include sectionend.html %}